 Plans to Build an Urban Outfitters Inspired Wood Organizer

 Here are plans for a great scrap-raiding project!
-I used leftover pieces of 1/2″ plywood to construct this organizer inspired by an Urban Outfitters piece.
+I used leftover pieces of 1/2″ plywood to construct this Urban Outfitters Inspired Wood Organizer.
 This organizer would work well in any room – craft room, bathroom, office, etc., and can be constructed in an afternoon!
+It can be placed on a desk top or hung on a wall, and is very simple to create.

 It can also be finished in any way… I chose to use white chalk paint with a wax finish instead of a “reclaimed look”.
 Pallet boards would also work well with this design – make sure to alter the dimensions to accomodate the thickness of the pallets.